 Yellowroot or turmeric (turmeric in English) is a curious herb.

 Turmeric is a natural antioxidant and an anti-inflammatory.
 This famous herb is clearly recognizable by its yellow and orange color.
-Yellowroot is very often added to curries and rice dishes.
-The pleasant and even slightly nutty taste of the herb can also add a nice touch to dishes such as a tasty salad, scrambled eggs.
-Omelet, roasted vegetables, a soup and so much more.
-By the way, you can also mix turmeric with water, apple cider, vinegar.
-The juice of coconut.
+Yellowroot is very often added to curries and rice dishes, but the pleasant and even slightly nutty taste of the herb can also add a nice touch to dishes such as a tasty salad, scrambled eggs, or omelet, roasted vegetables, a soup and so much more.
+By the way, you can also mix turmeric with water, apple cider, vinegar, or the juice of coconut.
 Or you can of course take a supplement with turmeric if you want to be sure that you take a sufficiently high daily dose.

 2. Cayenne